 Epidemiology of Neonatal Resuscitation

-Most infants make the transition between intra- and extra-uterine conditions well; however, some 10% of infants require intervention at birth.
-1% require extensive resuscitation at birth (Wyckoff et al., 2015).
+Most infants make the transition between intra- and extra-uterine conditions well; however, approximately 10% of infants require intervention at birth, with 1% requiring extensive resuscitation at birth.

 Transient Tachypnea of the newborn

-Consider this in any infant with tachypnea.
-This is a common problem, especially in those who underwent a Cesarean section (the majority in the United States).
-It is caused by a failure of fetal alveolar fluid to clear the airway and results in respiratory distress in the infant.
-It usually resolves in the first 24 hours of life and is insignificant.
-On a chest X-ray, there is retained amniotic fluid which causes perihilar streaking in the interlobular fissures (Le et al., 2016).
-Therapy can be given and is usually CPAP or oxygen dependent on the attending physician’s preference.
-This usually resolves the condition.
+Transient tachypnea should be considered in any infant with tachypnea.
+This is a common situation, especially in infants born via Cesarean section (the majority of cases are in the United States).
+The condition is caused by a failure of fetal alveolar fluid to clear the airway, resulting in respiratory distress in the infant.
+The condition usually resolves within the first 24 hours of life and is insignificant in nature.
+The chest x-ray shows retained amniotic fluid, which can cause perihilar streaking in the interlobular fissures.
+Therapy can be administered and is usually continuous airway pressure (CPAP) or oxygen, depending on the attending physician’s preference.
+This treatment usually resolves the condition.